Skip to Content

 White Vinyl Fence Panel 6ft x 8ft – Wayfair

 Vinyl fence panels are not only easy to install but also highly durable and resistant to any outdoor elements.
-This design closely resembles the appearance of a white painted wooden privacy fence with a lattice top – offering the same beauty that wood has but with a more long lasting quality.
+This design closely resembles the appearance of a white painted wooden privacy fence with a latticed top – offering the same beauty that wood has but with a more long lasting quality.

 Bamboo fence panel with lattice